Baloo1/TDA594/README.md

 ```

 You can also call main.py without arguments, in which case it will use *ecos_x86.dimacs*.
 The program outputs 2 files, *output.txt* (list of dead features) and *implications.txt* (implication graph).

+## Assignment 4

+Antenna, configruations and robot variants

+## Assignment 5

+Our framework for robot features